Prerequisite

 systemctl restart mariadb

-Now, connect to the MySQL and verify the binary log status with the following command:
+Now, connect to MySQL and verify the binary log status with the following command:

 MariaDB [(none)]> show variables like '%bin%';